w3c/wai-tutorials/source/carousels/index.html.erb.md

 ## Why is this important?

-Carousels are typically prominently located and are used to provide navigation or show page content.
+Typically, carousels are prominently located and are used to provide navigation or show page content.
 Accessible carousels are essential for many website users including:

 - **People using keyboard navigation and voice input software** can navigate between individual items.
 - **People using screen readers** will understand which item is currently shown and how to navigate between items.